youknowone/ring/docs/quickstart.rst

     `<https://pypi.python.org/pypi/ring/>`_

-Though *Ring* includes built-in supports for many backends, they are not a part of ring installaion. :func:`ring.dict` doesn't require any dependency.
+Though **Ring** includes built-in supports for many backends, they are not included in ring installaion due to next issues:

+  #.
+Ring supports many backends but users don't use all of them.
+  #.
+Backends packages not only cost storages and time, but also require some
+     non-Python packages to be installed, which cannot be automated by pip.
+  #.
+Installing some them is not easy on some platforms.

+Check each backend what you use and manually add related packages to `setup.py` or `requirements.txt`.

+If you are new to **Ring** and cache, :func:`ring.func_sync.dict` doesn't require any dependency.
 Let's start with it.
+Moving from dict to another backend is easy.

-For more backends, see :ref:`backends`.
+For more backends, see :doc:`factory`.